mui/material-ui/docs/data/material/experimental-api/css-variables/usage.md

   ```

   :::warning
   A downside of this approach is that the prefix `mui` is hardcoded.
-If you want to change the generated prefix in the future, you will have to replace all of them in the project.
+If you want to change the generated prefix in the future, you will have to replace all of them in your project.
   :::

 - `theme.vars`: Another way is to read a CSS variable from the theme object.
 This way, you don't need to worry about the prefix because the value comes from the configuration.

   The new provider will walk through the theme and attach an extra object to `theme.vars`.
-It is a plain object with similar structure that has values refer to the generated CSS variables.
+It is a plain object with similar theme structure that has values refer to the generated CSS variables.

   ```js
   const Button = styled('button')(({ theme }) => ({